What’s the Treatment for PCOS?

 Since PCOS could lead to high blood sugar, your doctor may want you to limit starchy or sugary foods.
 Instead, eat foods and meals that have plenty of fiber, which raise your blood sugar level slowly.

 Birth control is the most common PCOS treatment for women who don't want to get pregnant.
 Hormonal birth control -- pills, a skin patch, vaginal ring, shots, or a hormonal IUD (intrauterine device) -- can help restore regular periods.
-The hormones also treat acne and unwanted hair growth.

-A surgery called ovarian drilling might make your ovaries work better when ovulation medications don't, but it's being done less often than it used to.
+Surgery: A procedure called ovarian drilling might make your ovaries work better when ovulation medications don't, but it's being done less often than it used to.
 The doctor makes a small cut in your belly and uses a tool called a laparoscope with a needle to poke your ovary and wreck a small part of it.
 The procedure changes your hormone levels and may make it easier for you to ovulate.

 In vitro fertilization, or IVF: With this procedure your egg is fertilized outside of your body and then placed back inside your uterus.
 This may be the best way to get pregnant when you have PCOS, but it can be expensive.